raohuaming/meteor-jiathis/README.md

-# This a plugin for adding [jiathis](http://jiathis.com) share button to meteor app, which
-suports sharing to weibo, wechat, QQ, etc.
+# This is a plugin for adding [jiathis](http://jiathis.com) share button to meteor app, which suports sharing to weibo, wechat, QQ, etc.

 ## How to install